About the Center for Theoretical and Computational Nanoscience

 About Dr. Peter Ortoleva

-Peter J. Ortoleva is Distinguished Professor of Chemistry and Director of the Center for Cell and Virus Theory at Indiana University.
+Peter J. Ortoleva is Distinguished Professor of Chemistry and Director of the Center for Theoretical and Compuational Nanoscience at Indiana University.
 He received his PhD in Applied Theoretical Physics from Cornell University.
 He has over 220 peer-reviewed journal publications, three monographs and three edited volumes.
 His research interests span self-organization theory, computational and theoretical nanoscience, and computer-aided nanomedical systems.
 Approaches used include statistical mechanics, finite element modeling, bifurcation theory, geochemistry and multiscale analysis.